raoul2000/fs-explorer/doc/README.md

 ## Configuration

-When the default application settings must be changed, they can be defined in a JSON file whose path must be added as command line argument :
+When the default application settings must be changed, they can be defined in a YAML file whose path must be added as command line argument :

 ```bash
 $ java -jar xxx.jar <configuration file path>